Destination Weddings

 You can elope and still make your parents feel special.
 This is called "sidelining"—giving family "jobs" or roles that don't involve the ceremony itself.

-- The "Happily Ever After" Party: Over 70% of modern eloping couples now host a celebration party within 3-6 months of their elopement.
+• The "Happily Ever After" Party: Most modern eloping couples now host a celebration party within 3-6 months of their elopement.
 Involving family in planning this party can bridge the gap.

 Common Mistakes to Avoid